maxwellito/wallery/README.md

 -----

 You need to create a Wallery object with :
-- the list of picture (the same structure as in data_regular.php)
+- displayable items list (widht, height and a custom data)
-- the size of a unite (it's the size of the small square in the mozaic)
+- unit size (it's the size of the small square unit in the wall)
-- the width of the map
-- the height of the map
+- map dimensions (width and height)

 Future improuvements
 --------------------

-Review algorith code of the Wallery (PHP) class : too heavy Use an anonymous function to make the rendering of each image.
-Transform the JavaScript class into a jQuery plugin Review the alerts in the JavaScript class
+Switch to Grunt and build tests